marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 ![alt text][image11] ![alt text][image12] ![alt text][image13]
 ![alt text][image14]

 Note that, particurlaly images 3, 5, 8 and 13 might be difficult to classify.
-Image 3 (pedestrians) has a very peculiar shape that can be confused with many other different signs (turn left ahead, roundabouts, etc...).
+Image 3 (pedestrians) has a very peculiar/busy shape that can be confused with many other different signs (turn left ahead, roundabouts, etc...).
 Image 5 (no entry) is very rough on the edges and has a blue background that might confuse the model.
-Image 8 (80 km/h) can be easily consuded with the sign "30 km/h", especially if you consider the shadow that is contained on the image.
+Image 8 (80 km/h) can be easily confused with the sign "30 km/h", especially if you consider the shadow that is contained on the image.
 Finally, image 13 (120 km/h), although very clear, I was curious if the model would be able to correctly identify it as "120 km/h" and not "20 km/h".

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).